-Many consultants advise that the key to making re-platforming as smooth as possible is a well thought through project plan that takes into account the multiple stakeholders from different business units.
-While rigid project management can certainly alleviate ‘growing pains’, companies should try and go to the root of the problem before doing any cosmetic trimming.
-Choosing the maximum available headroom for growth will decrease both the complexity and required investment in re-platforming.
+Many consultants advise that the key to making replatforming as smooth as possible is a perfect (agile) project plan that takes into account the multiple stakeholders from different business units.

-Modular platforms are also a good choice, especially when vendors want to be well prepared for changing technological requirements.
-They enable them to start with a set of must-have functionality as the basis, avoiding the cost of buying functionality that they do not need.
-Companies that lack in-house capabilities or budgets for developing own applications can achieve required capacities by adding more modules as needed.
+Changing technological requirements will be coming.
+A modern IT architecture enables to start with a set of must-have functionality as the basis (a.k.a. a Minimum Viable Product) avoiding the cost of buying functionality that is not necessary.
+Companies that lack in-house capabilities or budgets for developing own applications can achieve required capacities by adding more micro services as needed.
 This allows them to have a plan B in place even when they are not 100% certain what next big thing in e-commerce they might have to go after in a year from now.

-Conclusion: Maximum flexibility is the best way to avoid the re-platforming cost spiral.
-Platforms that are built on a ‘family concept’ with various licensing options based on a common platform core enable seamless growth.
-Choosing a modular e-commerce solution that is designed for the future makes it simpler to easily and cost-effectively add new capabilities on demand further down the track, without requiring a transfer of the entire e-commerce data sets to yet another platform.
-In the long run, this saving easily makes up for initially higher upfront costs.
+The conclusion: Maximum flexibility is the best way to avoid the re-platforming cost spiral.
+API-based solutions enable seamless growth.
+Choosing a modular e-commerce solution that is designed for the future makes it simple to easily and cost-effectively add new capabilities in form of micro services on demand, without requiring a transfer of the entire e-commerce data sets to yet another platform.